import numpy as np

 from functools import partial

-def fit_parametric(clf, xs, ys, n_estimators_list: list[int]) -> np.ndarray:
+from sklearn.model_selection import train_test_splitdef fit_parametric(clf, xs, ys, n_estimators_list: list[int]) -> np.ndarray:

 xs_train, xs_test, ys_train, ys_test = train_test_split(xs, ys, test_size=1/3, random_state=42)